Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/tests.rst

    $> make tests_cypress_dev

 It will launch a local container with a bunch of projects (defined in ``tests/e2e/_fixtures``).
-Once container has started, you want to be able to launch the cypress electron app.
+Once the container has started, you must be able to launch the Cypress electron app.

 .. code-block:: bash

    $> cd tests/e2e/full/
    $> npx cypress open

-The electron app will launch tests on https://tuleap.
+The electron app will launch tests on ``https://tuleap/``.
-You have to add a new entry in /etc/hosts, the IP should correspond to the IP of your container tuleap_runtests_backend-web-e2e
+You have to add a new entry in ``/etc/hosts`` file, the IP should correspond to the IP of your container ``tuleap_runtests_backend-web-e2e``.

 .. code-block:: bash